 What you may also be interested to know is that only the past and present are considered to be true tenses in English and not the future.
 This is because grammarians argue that (unlike aspect) tense can only be shown by making changes to the form of a verb.
 While other languages such as Spanish or French may express the future through the addition of suffixes to their verbs (and as such are said to have a future tense), in English we must add a modal verb such as ‘will’ or ‘may’ to the verb phrase in a process called verb modality:

 It is only by adding these modal verbs to the verb phrase that we are able to express future events, possibilities and hypotheticals in the English language.

 What are the 12 tense, aspect and modality combinations?

 The reason it’s important to also distinguish verb aspect and tense from modality is because each of these three verb functions possesses different rules, forms and uses.
 What’s more, aspect, tense and modality can all be combined to create twelve different patterns in English.
 Knowing how to combine these functions into twelve patterns with accuracy and how to use them effectively is a critical part of mastering both general and academic English:

 Students should note that it may be common to hear of all twelve of these patterns being described as tenses, meaning that English has twelve tenses in total.
 However, as we’ve explained, there are only two tenses in English (past and present) but twelve combinations of tense, aspect and modality.

-Good work on completing this first lesson in our course on verb aspect which has identified the main differences between aspect, tense and modality.
-In Lesson 2, we focus much more specifically on aspect and how to form, recognise and use it, so keep reading if you’d like to know more.
+Good work on completing this first chapter in our reader on verb aspect which has identified the main differences between aspect, tense and modality.
+In Chapter 2, we focus much more specifically on aspect and how to form, recognise and use it, so keep reading if you’d like to know more.